 Most aerobic, resistance, and flexibility exercises are safe during pregnancy, but because each woman and each pregnancy is different it's important to consult your doctor before starting any exercise program while pregnant.

-In the past the American College of Gynecology recommended pregnant women not raise their heart rate above 140 beats per minute during exercise, but this is no longer a guideline.
+Years ago, the American College of Obstetricians and Gynecologists recommended pregnant women not raise their heart rate above 140 beats per minute during exercise, but this is no longer a guideline.
 Most women who were physically active prior to becoming pregnant can maintain physical activity during pregnancy.
 You may have to reduce the intensity; work out at a comfortable level, such as with low impact aerobics versus high impact.
 Exercising at about 70% of your maximum heart rate causes no change in the fetal heart rate.

 Whether you were active before your pregnancy or not, you can exercise while pregnant.
-The American College of Gynecology states, "If you are active, pregnancy need not cause you to alter your fitness routine," and, "If you have not been active, now is a good time to start."
+The American College of Obstetricians and Gynecologists states, "If you are active, pregnancy need not cause you to alter your fitness routine," and, "If you have not been active, now is a good time to start."
 For most women, exercising during pregnancy is safe.

 Who Should Not Exercise During Pregnancy?